ISUgenomics/SequelTools/README.md

 bash SequelTools.sh -t Q -u subFiles.txt
 ```

+### The Read Subsampling tool

+The `-T` argument is how the user chooses by which criteria _SequelTools_' Read Subsampling tool will subsample.
+The options for criteria are `l` for longestt subreads and `r` for random CLR subsampling.

+When using the random CLR subsampling option, although a default (0.1) is provided, it is recommended that the user provide a value from 0 to 1 which specifies the proportion of CLRs to be retained in random CLR subsampling.
+This can be done using the argument `-R`

 To run _SequelTools_' Read Subsampling tool in its simplest construction, subsampling using both criteria, with scraps files, execute `SequelTools.sh` as follows:

 ```